 However, the hefty discounts offered by Spot instances mean that if used effectively, they can be a major part of your cloud cost optimization strategy.

 AWS credits are automatically applied to bills to help cover costs that are associated with eligible services.
-Let’s talk about a few common ways to get them:
+Let’s talk about a few common ways to leverage AWS credits in your cloud cost optimization strategies.

 1. AWS Migration Acceleration Program (MAP): Offers financial incentives, including credits, to help enterprises reduce the costs of migrating existing workloads to AWS, providing expertise, tools, and training for effective migration.